 The Open vSwitch (OVS) application enables Virtual Machines to communicate with each other and the physical network.
 OVS resides in the hypervisor and switching is based on twelve tuple matching on flows.
 However, the OVS software-based solution is very CPU-intensive.
 This affects the system performance and prevents using the fully available bandwidth.

 With this update, the

-mlx5 driver for Mellanox InfiniBand adapters can be used in OVS.
+mlx5 driver for Mellanox ConnectX-4, ConnectX-4 Lx, and ConnectX-5 adapters can offload OVS.
 The Mellanox Accelerated Switching And Packet Processing (ASAP2) Direct technology enables offloading OVS by handling the OVS data-plane in Mellanox ConnectX-4 and later network interface cards with Mellanox Embedded Switch or eSwitch, while maintaining an unmodified OVS control-plane.
 As a result, the OVS performance is significantly higher and less CPU-intensive.